-Since Microsoft 365 is online, you don’t have to implement software updates or version upgrades manually for each device.
-Updates and revisions can be both expensive and cumbersome, so businesses tend to stick with the older version, rather than paying for and installing a new one.
-Relying on old versions and updates can create security issues.
+Since Microsoft 365 is online, you don’t have to manually implement software updates or version upgrades for each device.
+Unfortunately, updates and revisions can be expensive and cumbersome, so businesses tend to stick with the older version rather than pay for and install a new one.
+As a result, relying on old versions and updates can create security issues.
 In Microsoft 365, you receive simultaneous automated updates and version upgrades across all your accounts.

 Offers a Good Number of Support Tools

 Microsoft 365 is more than Word, Excel, and PowerPoint.
-It offers many other support tools that make collaboration more manageable and can help boost the overall productivity of your team.
-Examples include-Sharepoint, Teams, and OneNote.
+It offers many other support tools that make collaboration more manageable and help boost your team’s overall productivity: some examples include SharePoint, Teams, and OneNote.

 You Are Paying Only for What You Use

-In the traditional set-up, you are paying for, installing, and using the software program on each individual device.
-That means staff working remotely from home or other locations, won’t have access to the programs.
-With Microsoft 365, you are paying per license, irrespective of the device being used.
-That means anyone can access it, from anywhere, using their credentials.
+In the traditional setup, you pay for, install, and use the software program on each device.
+That means staff working remotely from home or other locations won’t have access to the programs.
+With Microsoft 365, you are paying per license, irrespective of the device used.
+That means anyone can access it from anywhere, using their credentials.
 This flexible approach also makes it easy when you scale up or down in terms of staff.

 You Don’t Have to Pay Upfront

-When you subscribe to Microsoft 365, you can pay the licensing fee on a monthly basis.
-It is more of a pay-as-you-go format.
-In the traditional Microsoft Office set-up, you had to pay for the number of licenses you bought, then they were yours to keep.
-However, they were tied to the device you bought them for, meaning legally, you could install them only on one device.
+When you subscribe to Microsoft 365, you can pay the licensing fee monthly.
+Thus, it is more of a pay-as-you-go format.
+In the traditional Microsoft Office setup, you had to pay for the number of licenses you bought, and they were yours to keep.
+However, the subscription was only on the device you purchased through them.
+This means you could only install 365 on one device.

 All Your Favorite Features Stay the Same